Complete review of Plenti P2P lending from a long-term investor. Find out if this Peer to Peer lending platform is right for you.

 However, cash and fixed interest does have its place in a portfolio.
 I always keep a few thousand dollars of cash as an emergency fund, and when I retire I plan to keep around 5% of my portfolio or about a year in cash and fixed interest securities to smooth the effect of volatility and protect my dividend portfolio from having to be sold down during a market crash.

 Within this 5%, I expect to diversify this cash between bank high interest savings accounts, term deposits, P2P lending (RateSetter) and maybe even a bond index fund (ughhhh).

 I plan to continue P2P lending through Plenti and exploring and learning how this system works so I know just how much I can rely on it during my retirement phase.
-If you sign up through the affiliate link you’ll get a bonus sign up of $50 which nicely boosts that first months return!
+If you sign up through a referral link you’ll get a bonus sign up of $50 which nicely boosts that first months return!

 As with any financial product, always do your own research to see if its appropriate to your individual circumstances, and check out as much as you can about them online.
 Check out this MoneyMag review of RateSetter here

 Make sure you read the bloody Product Disclosure Statement before investing a cent!

 Financial Disclaimer: CaptainFI is NOT a financial advisor and does not hold an AFSL.
 This is not financial Advice!

 I am not a financial adviser and I do not hold an Australian Financial Services Licence (AFSL).
 In this article, I am giving you factual, balanced information without judgment or bias, to the best of my ability.
 I am not giving you any general or personal financial advice about what you should do with your investments.
 Just because I do something with my money (or use a particular service or platform) doesn’t mean it is automatically appropriate for your personal circumstances.
 I do not recommend nor endorse any financial or investment product, and my usage or opinion of any product should not be interpreted as an endorsement, advertisement, or intent to influence.